ajithnn/exprestify/README.md

 })
 rest.get('/page2', "This is page2")
 rest.get('/page3', "This is page3")

-rest.getfile('/index', function (err, query) {
+// GET File to get a file from the server. rest.getfile('/index', function (err, query) {
     if (!err) {
         if (query.value) {